Singular open book structures from real mappings: Abstract

 \section{Abstract}

-We prove extensions of Milnor's theorem for germs with nonisolated singularity and use them to find new classes of genuine real analytic mappings $\psi$ with positive dimensional singular locus $\Sing \psi \subset \psi^{-1}(0)$, for which the Milnor fibration exists and yields an open book structure with singular binding.
+We define open book structures with singular bindings.
+Starting from an extension of Milnor's results on local fibrations for germs with nonisolated singularity, we find classes of genuine real analytic mappings which yield such open book structures.